 Integrations for more visibility

-Infrastructure integrations give you more visibility into popular systems, including Amazon Web Services (AWS) services, Microsoft Azure, MySQL, NGINX, and Cassandra, and more.
-You can also build your own custom integrations using New Relic's Integrations SDK.
+Infrastructure integrations give you more visibility into popular systems, including Amazon Web Services (AWS), Azure, MySQL, and Cassandra.
+You can also use open-source integrations, such as Collectd, Memcached, and more; or make your own custom integrations using the Integrations SDK.
 After you connect your integrations to Infrastructure, your alerts and dashboards automatically scale to provide you with complete coverage.

 With the AWS integrations, you can monitor your AWS accounts, giving you a view of your entire architecture in one place.
 The AWS integrations are available depending on your subscription level.
 For example: